funky-monkey/IsoCountryCodes/README.md

 ```

 ### Fun with flags
 Retrieve a corresponding emoji flag from a country code.
-(Thanks to [@lorismaz](https://github.com/lorismaz) for this addition!)
+(Thanks to [@lorismaz](https://github.com/lorismaz) for this addition)

 ```swift
 let emojiString = IsoCountries.flag(countryCode: "NL")